 Figures 9 and 10 also display the fractions of the NLO cross sections due to the $q\bar{q}$ process for COMPASS and SeaQuest.
-The dominance of the $q\bar{q}$ process in in the π^- -induced D-Y in COMPASS explains why the pQCD results for λ and ν are very close to the solid $q\bar{q}$ lines.
+The dominance of the $q\bar{q}$ process in the π^- -induced D-Y at COMPASS explains why the pQCD results for λ and ν are very close to the solid $q\bar{q}$ lines.
 In contrast, the proton-induced D-Y in SeaQuest has large contributions from the qG process, resulting in the λ and ν closer to the dashed qG lines.

-FIG. 7. (a) NLO pQCD results of λ , μ , and ν as a function of q_T at several Q bins and $x_F>0$ for D-Y production off the tungsten target with 190-GeV π^- beam in the COMPASS experiment. (b) Same as (a) but at several x_F bins and 4< Q< 9 GeV.
+FIG. 11. (a) NLO pQCD results of λ , μ and ν as a function of transverse momentum q_T at several negative x_F bins and 4 < Q < 9 GeV for D-Y production off the nuclear tungsten target with 190-GeV proton beam in COMPASS experiment. (b) Same results of (a) for D-Y production off the proton target with 120-GeV proton beam in SeaQuest experiment.

-In Fig. 11, we plot the q_T distributions of λ , μ and ν in the negative x_F (-0.6 - 0) for COMPASS and SeaQuest.
-The λ and ν remain the same as that in $x_F>0$ while μ turns mostly negative.
+In comparison, we plot the q_T distributions of λ , μ and ν in the negative x_F (-0.6-0) for COMPASS and SeaQuest in Fig. 11.
+The λ and ν remain the same as that in $x_F > 0$ while μ turns mostly negative.